The following post is from Selena Moffitt of 1 Mom’s Mission: Busy Mom’s Guide to Easy Recycling

-However, recycling doesn’t have to be that hard.
+However, the recycling process doesn’t have to be that hard.
 A little education, a few well-placed bins, and you are ready to do YOUR part in nurturing our planet.

 Gather up the following materials to create your simple recycling centers.
 Get your kids to help.

 1. Bins or tubs: Ikea has some great ones that are tall and slender which fit under the kitchen sink very well.
 I also shopped at thrift stores and dollar stores to acquire baskets.